-Students may be exempt from courses in the foundation curriculum which they believe represent duplication of course content previously taken.
-The course must have been taken within the past five years, with a minimum grade of AB@ or 3.0 on a 4.0 point scale.
-The student must provide: (1) a written request for exemption from the specified course within 30 days of being notified of acceptance into the program; (2) a course syllabus, including bibliography and course assignments; and (3) a catalog description of the course.
-This information will be reviewed by the Admissions Committee and a decision reported to the student, in writing, by the M.S.W.
-Program Director.
+Students may be exempt from courses in the foundation curriculum that they believe represent a duplication of course content previously taken.
+The course must have been taken within the past five years, with a minimum grade of B or 3.0 on a 4.0-point scale.
+The student must provide:

+(1) a written request for exemption from the specified course within 30 days of being notified of acceptance into the program; (2) a course syllabus, including bibliography and course assignments; and (3) a catalog description of the course.
+The Admissions Committee will review this information, and a decision will be reported to the student, in writing, by the MSW Program Chair.
 In cases where the Admissions Committee is unable to determine if course content previously taken represents duplication, a proficiency examination may be administered to determine if the student has mastery of the specified course content.
-Sixty semester credit hours are required for completion of the M.S.W.
-Degree.
+Sixty semester credit hours are required for completion of the MSW Degree.

-Please be advised that students who are granted exemption from a course because of duplication of content must still complete 60 credit hours to earn the M.S.W.
-Degree.
-Courses must be approved by the M.S.W.
-Program Director.
+Please be advised that students who are granted exemption from a course because of duplication of content must still complete 57 credit hours to earn the

+MSW Degree.
+Courses must be approved by the MSW Program Chair.

+SECTION III

-SECTION III ACADEMIC INFORMATION
+ACADEMIC INFORMATION